nurpax/blog/posts/sqlite-simple-benchmarking.md

 I recently benchmarked my Haskell SQLite bindings package [sqlite-simple].
 I was curious to know how sqlite-simple performance compares to native C, Python and other Haskell database bindings.
-Initial benchmark results for sqlite-simple were extremely poor but improved significantly after optimizations.
+Initial results for sqlite-simple were extremely poor but improved significantly after optimizations.
 This post will present the results of this benchmarking.
 It also discusses some of the optimizations that resulted from this performance analysis.

-Initially sqlite-simple scored barely over 53K rows/s.
+Initially sqlite-simple scored barely over 50K rows/s.
 Optimizations brought this up to 1.8M rows/s, a nice 34x improvement.

 ## Setup